Vulnerability-scanner/Lazy-RDP/README.md

 3. To work correctly, the script requires the establishment; masscan, curl and hydra by van Hauser.

-4. The default path is registered in the script:

-       a. /home/admin/opt/web/rdp_brute/open3389

-       b. /home/admin/opt/web/rdp_brute/users

-       c. /home/admin/opt/web/rdp_brute/dictionary/pass

-5. So if you have any others, do in a word processor search and replace on your own.

-6. The current version is 1.02.
+4. The current version is 1.02.
 Added ability to select the method of sorting the pair login / password.
 Fixed a crash bug when selecting a script of some countries from the list.
 Fixed a bug with incorrect paths.

-9. Setting
+5. Setting

         git clone https://github.com/getdrive/Lazy-RDP

-8. Starting from the folder with the script through the terminal
+6. Starting from the folder with the script through the terminal

         a. chmod + x rdp_brute.sh